Forever Young (Alphaville song): Laura Branigan version

-In 1985, Laura Branigan covered "Forever Young" for her album Hold Me.
+In 1985, American singer Laura Branigan covered "Forever Young" for her fourth album, Hold Me (1985).

 She then went on to sing it as either the encore or the final track of her live performances for years.

 Interactive version

 In 1994, German electronic group Interactive released a cover of "Forever Young" which reached number seven in Germany and number ten in both Denmark and the Netherlands.
 It also made the top 20 in five other countries and on the Eurochart Hot 100, the song reached number 34.
 This electronic dance version does not contain most of the song's lyrics and only includes a slightly modified chorus as the sole vocals.
 In 2002, German DJ and music producer Kosmonova remixed this version of "Forever Young".
 The remix peaked at number 21 in Germany and number 37 in the UK.

 Music video

-The music video for "Forever Young" was directed by Basil Schlegel.
-It features kids attending and partying in a night club.
+The music video for "Forever Young" was directed by Basil Schlegel and features kids attending and partying in a night club.
+It was A-listed on German music television channel VIVA in February 1995.